valderman/ccwf/README.md

   arbitrary (but consistent; i.e. will always be the same).
   If `menuorder` is either `none` or a negative number, the page will not appear in the main menu at all (but can, of course, still be linked manually).
+* `template`.
+The name of the template to use for this page.
+  Templates live in the `templates` subdirectory, so if a page wants to use `mytemplate` as its template, the file `templates/mytemplate.html` will be loaded.

 ### Creating a page with a submenu

 See the section [creating a page](#create_page); more specifically, the discussion of the `submenu` metadata item.

+### Creating a page with a custom template

+See the section [creating a page](#create_page); more specifically, the discussion of the `template` metadata item.
+In short:

+1. Create a new template (or copy from `default.html` and modify) in the `templates` directory.
+2. Set the `template` metadata variable to the name of your template, on all pages that should use the custom template.

+### Creating a page with very wide content

+Create a page as usual, but set the `template` metadata item for the page to `wide`.
+This will apply the `widecontent` CSS class to the contents of your page.

 ### Creating a page with a quickref bar